mstevetodd/EngineDriver_Home/docs/operation/operation.rst

 If the server you want to connect to is in the list, simply click on it and you will be taken to the |T-S|.

-A server being in this list *does not* necessarily mean that you will be able to connect it *now*.
+Note: A server being in this list *does not* necessarily mean that you will be able to connect it *now*.
 It just means that you have successfully connected to it in the past.

 There is also a 'demo' server at **jmri.mstevetodd.com**, port **44444** in this list that you can connect to for testing.
 (If your device/phone has an internet connection.)